runar-labs/runar-rust/mission.md

 - [x] Verify that all crates build successfully after changes
 - [x] Run the full test suite across all submodules
-- [ ] Ensure all examples work correctly
+- [ ] Ensure all examples work correctly (Needs Implementation)
 - [ ] Performance testing to verify no regressions
-- [ ] Create integration tests that verify cross-module functionality
+- [ ] Create integration tests that verify cross-module functionality (Needs Implementation)
 - [ ] Test on different platforms if applicable
 - [ ] Document any breaking changes and required migrations for users